What Your Upset Stomach is Trying to Tell You

 - Antibiotics, pain relievers and supplements

-Some medical conditions can cause indigestion, like ulcers, gallstones, constipation or Celiac disease.
+Some medical conditions can cause indigestion, ulcers, gallstones, constipation or Celiac disease.
 Relief can come from eating smaller meals, eliminating caffeine and avoiding certain pain relievers.

 “Bloating is when your abdomen (stomach) feels full, tight and uncomfortable with the sensation of having too much gas,” Dr. Purdy says.
 Bloating can cause abdominal pain that ranges from mild to moderate.
 Common causes of bloating include: